 EDIT: This post is also no longer accurate.
-We are currently planning to fully deprecate EasyApache 3 support in early 2018, but prior to doing so we will provide notice to server administrators that are still using EasyApache 3.
-We encourage administrators that are still using EasyApache 3 to upgrade as soon as possible.
+EasyApache 3 support will end in December 2018, with nothing more than security updates effective immediately.
+Read the full blog post: Time to Say Goodbye to EasyApache 3 We encourage administrators that are still using EasyApache 3 to upgrade as soon as possible.
 If there are blockers or reasons that you are hesitating to upgrade, please let me know!

 In July of this year we announced our goals for deprecating EasyApache 3 and migrating everyone over to EasyApache 4.
 With the release of cPanel & WHM version 58 we saw record adoption numbers of EasyApache 4 and have seen loads of success for our users in EasyApache 4 environments.
 However, along with that success have seen a lot of requests for more time to migrate existing servers to EasyApache 4, and we have seen a few really good requests for EasyApache 4 that are preventing some clients from switching.
 For those reasons, and to reduce the pressure on our EasyApache development team, we have decided to adjust the deprecation schedule for EasyApache 3.